ln-komandur/nextcloud-on-ubuntu/README.md

          ```
          'overwriteprotocol' => 'https',
          ```
-         The above helps to use the server url as `https://computername.local/nextcloud` from Linux laptops and iOS devices on the intranet if `avahi-daemon.service` is running on your server.
+         The above helps to use the server url as `https://computername.local/nextcloud` from Linux laptops and iOS devices on the intranet if `avahi-daemon.service` is running on the server.
 Since Android devices do support mDNS (Refer [...local hostname doesn't work on Android phones](https://Gaveerrypi.stackexchange.com/questions/91154/raspberry-pis-local-hostname-doesnt-work-on-android-phones) ), the URL based on the IP address must also be given to use on those devices.
 4. Restart apache `sudo systemctl restart apache2`

 ---

-### Your nextcloud installation is now complete
+### The nextcloud installation is now complete

+---

 ### Post installation upgrades

-Log in to your nextcloud server with admin user previlleges and upgrade to nextcloud from "Settings -> Administration -> Overview" if prompted
+Log in to the nextcloud server with admin user previlleges and upgrade to nextcloud from "Settings -> Administration -> Overview" if prompted

 ---